saudrain/paper-SCP2021/README.md

   - Columns from left to right: subject identifier, correlation number, mask, Pearson's correlation
   - These are all across-run correlations, and have not been averaged in any way, or Fisher transformed

 This data accompanies the SCP_RSA_context_mem_analyses.Rmd and SCP_RSA_scene_mem_analyses.Rmd and most of the supplemental methods .Rmd scripts.

+RSA_output_cat
+- contains csv files with the same naming convention and structure as RSA_output, the difference is the category of the stimulus is also included for each trial.
+- samescene correlations
+  - B1B1
+    - beach 1 correlations with other beach 1 trials
+  - B2B2
+    - beach 2 correlations with other beach 2 trials
+  - K1K1
+    - kitchen 1 correlations with other kitchen 1 trials
+  - K2K2
+    - kitchen 2 correlations with other kitchen 2 trials
+- simscene correlations
+  - B1B2 and B2B1
+    - beach 1 correlations with beach 2 trials
+  - K1K2 and K2K1
+    - kitchen 1 correlations with kitchen 2 trials
+- xcon correlations
+  - B1K, B2K, K1B, K2B
+    - beach correlations with kitchen trials

+This data accompanies supplementary_method_11.Rmd.

 extracted_betas_trialwise
 - each csv file in this folder contains average univariate trialwise activation within an ROI